CARES Act & CAA Incentives for Charitable Giving

 For individuals using the standard deduction

-For the 2020 tax year, corporations may deduct up to 25 percent of taxable income for cash contributions to qualified charities, up from 10%.
+For the 2020 and 2021 tax year, corporations may deduct up to 25 percent of taxable income for cash contributions to qualified charities, up from 10%.
 In addition, the cap for corporate food donations was increased from 15% to 25%.

 Even though gifts to donor advised funds and private foundations were excluded, gifts to the Community Emergency Response Fund, the Old Bill’s Match Fund, and the Community Foundation itself DO qualify for these incentives.
 As do year-end gifts to all of your other favorite charities.
 Gifts of appreciated securities were also excluded from these incentives, but they continue to offer meaningful tax benefits and may present an alternative, attractive year-end gift option in the face of potential tax law changes in the coming year.